VDA5050/VDA5050/VDA5050_EN.md

 #### 6.6.3.2 Receiving a cancelOrder action when AGV has no order

-If the AGV receives a `cancelOrder` action but, the AGV currently has no order, or the previous order was canceled, the `cancelOrder` action shall be reported as 'FAILED'.
+If the AGV receives a `cancelOrder` action while it has no active order, the previous order was already canceled, or the `orderId` specified in the action does not match the `orderId` of the AGV’s currently active order, the action shall be reported as 'FAILED'.

 The AGV shall report a "noOrderToCancel" error with the `errorLevel` set to 'WARNING'.
 The `actionId` of the `instantAction` shall be passed as an `errorReference`.